Associate Development, Retention and Advancement

 - Women head or co-head the Firm’s Capital Markets Group – California/Asia, Africa practice, Alternative Investment Management practice, Antitrust practice, Asia practice, Bankruptcy & Restructuring, California practice, Commodities, Futures and Derivatives practice, Cybersecurity practice, Foreign Corrupt Practices Act practice, Insurance practice, Investment Management practice, Labor and Employment practice, Private Equity practice, Sovereign Issuers practice, and Technology, Finance and Mergers and Acquisitions practice.

 Continuing Efforts to Foster Diversity and Inclusion in the Legal Community

 Beyond the Firm, we are committed to improving the diversity of the legal profession.

 In 2006, Sullivan & Cromwell, Goldman Sachs and the Harvard Law School's Charles Hamilton Houston Institute for Race & Justice launched the Pipeline Crisis/Winning Strategies Initiative as a public-private partnership to address the achievement gap between young black men and their peers.
 Seeking to draw upon the resources of the private and philanthropic sectors to improve opportunities for young black men, the group identified five areas in which to urgently direct resources and energy: (1) early childhood development; (2) public school education; (3) employment and economic development; (4) criminal justice, prison reform, and reentry; and (5) opportunities for high-potential youth.
 The Firm is proud to have been a co-founder of this innovative and important initiative.
 Since the inaugural forum, thousands of people in the private sector have participated in discussions, plenary sessions and working groups to secure funding and to develop and implement strategies to combat the rising rates of drop-out, incarceration and unemployment among young black men.

-The Firm is deeply committed to growing the pipeline of diverse attorneys through internship, mentoring and development programs for high school, college and law school students of color, and participates in the following:
+The Firm is also deeply committed to growing the pipeline of diverse attorneys through internship, mentoring and development programs for high school, college and law school students of color.

-Our lawyers participate in bar committee activities addressing issues of concern to women and minority lawyers in the profession and are encouraged to participate in professional development and diversity-related forums, seminars and conferences.
+Our lawyers also participate in bar committee activities addressing issues of concern to women and minority lawyers in the profession and are encouraged to participate in professional development and diversity-related forums, seminars and conferences.